 Any static website — HTML, CSS, JavaScript, images, fonts, and video.
-This includes single-page apps built with Vue, React, or vanilla JS, as well as multi-page sites and slideshow-style presentations.
-The app does not support server-side code (PHP, Python, Node.js) as it serves files directly without a backend runtime.
+This includes single-page apps built with Vue, React, or vanilla JS, multi-page sites, and presentation-style demos.
+Server-side code (PHP, Python, Node.js) is not supported as the app serves files directly without a backend runtime.

 Anywhere accessible from the iPadOS Files app — iCloud Drive, On My iPad, a connected USB drive, or any third-party storage provider that integrates with Files (Dropbox, Google Drive, etc.).
 The app uses security-scoped bookmarks to remember your chosen folder between sessions.

 No. ConcreteBlox Edge serves all files directly from local storage with zero network dependency.
-If your website makes outbound fetch() calls to external APIs, those require connectivity — but all local assets (HTML, CSS, JS, images, video) load entirely offline.
+If your website makes outbound fetch() calls to external APIs, those require connectivity — but all local assets load entirely offline.

 The most common cause is filename casing. iPadOS has a case-sensitive filesystem, unlike macOS.
 If your HTML references Logo.PNG but the file is saved as logo.png, the browser can't find it.
-ConcreteBlox Edge includes a case-insensitive resolver that handles most of these cases automatically, but it's best practice to ensure your HTML references match your actual filenames exactly.
+ConcreteBlox Edge includes a case-insensitive resolver that handles most of these cases automatically, but consistent casing is best practice.

-This should not happen with ConcreteBlox Edge — the app fully supports HTTP Range requests (206 Partial Content), which is what video players need to seek.
-If seeking isn't working, ensure your video is in MP4/H.264 format, as this has the best compatibility with the iOS media player.
-WebM and OGV are also supported but may have limited hardware acceleration.
+This should not happen with ConcreteBlox Edge — the app fully supports HTTP Range requests (206 Partial Content) which is what video players need to seek.
+Ensure your video is in MP4/H.264 format for best compatibility with the iOS media player.

-This usually means the app couldn't auto-select an entry HTML file.
-It looks for a file with "home" in the name first, then index.html.
+The app looks for a file with "home" in the name first, then index.html.
 If neither exists, it shows a page picker.
 Try renaming your main HTML file to include "home" (e.g. home.html or demo-home.html), or use the sidebar picker to select the correct entry page manually.

 Yes, fully.
-ES modules work because the app serves files over a custom URL scheme (localweb://) rather than the file:// protocol.
-Safari's security model blocks module imports on file:// — the custom scheme bypasses this restriction entirely.
+ES modules work because the app serves files over a custom URL scheme (localweb://) rather than file://.
+Safari blocks module imports on file:// — the custom scheme bypasses this restriction entirely.
 Vite, Webpack, and Rollup build outputs all work as-is.

 Yes, as long as you have an internet connection.
 External resources like Google Fonts, cdnjs, or unpkg are fetched by WKWebView normally.
-If you need your site to work fully offline, download those resources and include them in your site folder — the app serves them at the same speed as any other local file.
+For fully offline usage, download those resources and include them in your site folder.

 Tips for best results